NotPro955/C-Language-Projects/README.md

   <li>Atleast 1 Lowercase Letter</li>
   <li>Atleast 1 Special Character</li>
 </ul>
-Based on these the program will give the result out to the user with "Very Strong" as the highest.</p>
+<p>Based on these the program will give the result out to the user with "Very Strong" as the highest.</p>

+<h2>How To Run the Programmes</h2>
+<p>Open your Linux Teminal.
+Enter the Commands as follows:</p>
+'/home/notpro/Pictures/Screenshots/Screenshot From 2026-01-07 12-22-07.png'
+'/home/notpro/Pictures/Screenshots/Screenshot From 2026-01-07 12-22-51.png'